johnhyde/island/02 one fine day.md

 "Hello, son," said the officer, greeting Thomas with a figure of speech, as he was significantly older than Thomas.
 "I'm sorry you had to see all this."

 "Yeah, well..." said Thomas.
 "I was just talking to...
 Officer...
-Baba, here—" he saw from the reaction of officer Waters, out of the corner of his eyes, the slight widening of the eyes in surprise, that he had ==guess said==[^guesssaid] officer's first name correct.
+Baba, here—" he saw from the reaction of officer Waters, out of the corner of his eyes, the slight widening of the eyes in surprise, that he had just said [$ one might even say, "guess-said"] the officer's first name correctly.
 On Track!— "about this... horrible incident."

 The older cop nodded.
 "Such a shame, such a shame."